This site includes

-They are preceded by a warning about rapid climate change, which should affect all decisions on human activities that impact our environment.
+1) A warning about rapid climate change, which should affect all decisions on human activities that impact our environment.

-Rapid transit expansion initiatives for the Toronto area have consistently overlooked the most critical missing infrastructure component that can reduce overall road traffic congestion.
-That infrastructure is a single, continuous east-west cross-boundary rapid transit line across the suburban middle of the GTA, from Pickering to Mississauga.
+Rapid transit expansion initiatives for the Toronto area have consistently overlooked the most critical missing infrastructure component that can reduce overall road traffic congestion -- a single, continuous east-west cross-boundary rapid transit line across the northern half of Toronto, from Pickering to Mississauga.

 Copyright © 2018 Welcome to the 401RT website. - All Rights Reserved.